Introduction to Azure DevOps project wikis

 Azure DevOps Wikis are written in Markdown and can also include file attachments and videos.

-One key reason for this is that because it's made up of plain text, it's much easier to merge in the same way that program code is merged.
+One key reason for this is that because it's made up of plain text, it's easier to merge in the same way that program code is merged.

 It allows documents to be managed with the same tools used to create other code in a project.